Cancer Research UK logo.

 There is no national screening programme for prostate cancer in the UK.
 This is because, at the moment, there isn’t a reliable test that can pick up prostate cancer that needs treatment at an early stage.

-Research is ongoing to improve screening for prostate cancer.
-And to find ways to improve the PSA test Open a glossary item.
+Other research is ongoing to improve screening for prostate cancer.
 Researchers are looking at:

 • screening men at increased risk to see how certain gene changes affect their risk